aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement.md

    ODU0 (Optical Data Unit 0) and above.
 This bandwidth granularity is typically more than what a single application would demand, therefore, user traffic usually needs to be aggregated before being carried forward through the network.
 However, advanced OTN technologies developed in ITU-T work items have aimed to enhance OTN to support services of much finer granularity.
-These enhancements, when implemented, will make OTN an even more suitable solution for bearing cloud traffic with high quality and bandwidth granularity close to what an IP/Ethernet-based network could offer.
+These enhancements are reflected in the latest transmission standards of fine-grain OTN, or fgOTN, development by the ITU-T Q11/SG15 {{ITU-T.G.709.20-DRAFT}}. fgOTN enables an even more suitable solution to bear cloud traffic with high quality and finer bandwidth granularity up to 10Mbps per time slot, which is very close to what an IP/Ethernet-based network could offer.

    Many cloud-based services that require high bandwdith, deterministic service quality, and flexible access could potentially benefit from the network scenario of using OTN-based aggregation networks